Custom queries

 property must be set:

-export const action = app.defineTableController(dataSource, {
+const controller = app.defineTableController(dataSource, {

 rootTable: {